UniversalDependencies/docs/_frm/index.md

 * Morphological annotation is not complete yet.
 Features that were automatically derivable from the original CATTEX tags are included in the morphological features.
 Those includes ``PronType``, ``NumType``, ``Tense``, ``VerbForm``, ``Poss`` and ``Definite``.
 However, ``Number``, ``Gender`` and ``Person`` that are important features in Middle French are not yet annotated.

+* In the [Middle French-ALTM](https://github.com/UniversalDependencies/UD_Middle_French-ALTM) treebank, verbs and auxiliaries are annotated in verb forms (VerbForm): Inf (infinitive), Fin (conjugated) and Part (participle).
+Congujated forms are annotated in Person (1, 2 or 3) and Number (Sing or Masc).
+Participles are annotated in Tense (Past or Present) Pronouns are annotated in type (PronType: Dem for demonstrative, Ind for indefinite, Prs for personal and Rel for relative).
+Reflexive and possessive pronouns are also tagged (Reflexive=Yes and Poss=Yes).
+Determiners are tagged using PronType (Art for article, Dem for demonstrative, Ind for indefinite); possessive determiners have Poss=Yes.

 ## Syntax